-Sameer Srivastava has over twelve years experience in designing, implementing and managing MSP programs in Europe, Asia, and the US.
+Sameer Srivastava has over twelve years of experience in designing, implementing, and managing MSP programs in Europe, Asia, and the US.
 His current responsibilities include oversight of Workspend’s Strategic Center of Excellence based in New Delhi, India, and business operations in APAC and EMEA.
 Prior to joining Workspend, Sameer was leading Kelly OCG’s Implementation services in EMEA and later went to head their MSP and RPO Operations in India.
 Post Kelly OCG, Sameer was at Allegis Global Solutions where he managed Implementation and Operational teams in India.
 Sameer also has experience working as an IT and Change Management Consultant in the US and the UK.
 Sameer holds a bachelor’s in computer science from the University of Nebraska, Lincoln (USA) and an MBA from Cranfield University (UK).
 He can be contacted at [email protected] or follow him on LinkedIn.

 You may also like:

 Up until recently, true commitment to workforce inclusivity has been lacking.
 What’s changed to make 2023 the year for workforce inclusivity?